coodoo-io/counter_workshop/README.md

 # Counter Workshop

-A workshop setup an "enterprisey" e.g. advanced version of the counter app.
+A workshop to setup an "enterprisey" e.g. advanced version of the counter app.

 ## Getting Started